Engee documentation

 Bit-reverse

-Radix-2 DIF combined with half-length and double-signal algorithms
+Radix-2 DIF in combination with half-length and double-signal algorithms

-The efficiency of the FFT algorithm can be improved for real input signals by forming complex sequences from the real sequences before computing the DIF.
-If there are real input channels, the FFT unit generates these complex sequences by applying the double signal algorithm to the first input channels and the half length algorithm to the last odd channel.
+The efficiency of the FFT algorithm can be improved for real input signals by forming complex sequences from real sequences before calculating the DFT.
+If available Using the real input channels, the FFT block generates these complex sequences by applying the dual signal algorithm to the first ones. the input channels, and the half—length algorithm is applied to the last odd channel.

-Optimising Radix-2 for a table of trigonometric values
+Radix-2 optimization for a table of trigonometric values

 π ,